zotonic/zotonic/doc/developer-guide/access-control.rst

 The first request, that does not yet have a session cookie or whose session cookie has expired, needs to contain some credentials in order to be authenticated.
-The :ref:`logon controller <controller-logon>` takes care of processing login requests and checks for the presence of a ‘remember me’ cookie for automatic login.
+The :ref:`authentication controller <controller-authentication>` takes care of processing login requests and checks for the presence of a ‘remember me’ cookie for automatic login.
 It then responds with a fresh session cookie that the client will send along with subsequent requests.